kirakiray/noneos-core/docs/en/documentation/move-and-copy.md

 ## Next Chapter

-Study [File Handle Comparison](./handle-comparison.md) to learn how to compare file handles.
+Learn about [file handle comparison](./handle-comparison.md)，and how to compare file handles。